nathanford/ragadjust/README.md

 Rag Adjust
 ==========

 A bit of JavaScript to automatically fix the rag of any body of text.
+Where you allow your lines to break in a block of text can be very important for readability, and quite tricky within a fluid layout.
+With this script you can set how and where you want your lines to break, creating a much more pleasing text rag.

 ## Setup